qwd/dev-site/docs/_en/resource/error-code.md

 Request denied due to not enough available balance, saving plans or other credits in your account.
 You will need to add your available balance or purchase additional credit before continuing to request data.

-### UNPAID
+### OVERDUE

 `HTTP response status code: 403`

-Request denied due to an outstanding bill in your account.
-You have to pay the outstanding bill before request data.
+Request denied due to an overdue bill in your account.
+You have to pay the overdue bill before request data.

 ### SECURITY RESTRICTION